ryanramage/agreeable-peer/README.md

   last: z.string().describe('the last name') })).returns(z.promise(z.string()))

-// descrive the api, using the functions as routes const api = {
+// describe the api, using the functions as routes const api = {
   role: 'exampleRpc',
   version: '1.0.0',